Important note

 Heel raise (sitting)

-- Apply light pressure to knees with the ball of your hand
+- Apply light pressure to your knees with the balls of your hands.

 Heel raise (standing)